 Counselling, Psychotherapy and Psychology is available at The Awareness Centre Monday to Friday 07.00-22.00.
 On Saturday we are open 09.00-18.00, and on Sunday 10.00-14.00.
 We are closed on Bank Holidays.
 The Centres provide disabled access.

-The Awareness Centre is a member of the BACP and adheres to its Ethical Framework, which therapists will talk through at the initial consultation with clients.
+The Awareness Centre adheres to the BACP Ethical Framework, which therapists will talk through at the initial consultation with clients.
 All clients are given the opportunity to ask any questions, including any queries around when confidentiality may be breached if there is a risk to yourself or others present.